totemcaf/securitymap/README.md

+# securitymap - An application to publish a map of events related to home security
+This applications is intended to develop a Map for La Lucila del March beach in Argentina.

+Future development will allow this to be a general application to create security maps for any configured place.

+Contact author for more information.

+Note: Current version is in Spanish only.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.